Update : February 19, 2020

 - Something unexpected happened in the Matriculation examination of 1955.
 Many brilliant students from St Paul’s High School (SPHS) failed in English.
 To this day, no one knows whether it was a mistake.
 The Brother Director and the teachers had to console them.
 Most of them later received postgraduate degrees from prestigious universities in the USA.

 - Three students from St. Peter’s High School in Mandalay stood First, Second and Joint Third in the Matriculation examination of 1956.
 Hope some Peterites will provide their names.

 - Than Myint (Harry, later Ph.D. in Physics) from St. Paul’s High School was Joint Third.

-- The SPHS matriculates include U Soe Paing, U Ko Ko Lay, U Win Htein, U Ba Min, Percy Maung Maung, and Richard Than Se,
+- The SPHS matriculates include U Soe Paing (Stanford, RIT, UCC), U Ko Ko Lay (Standford, PWD, UCC), U Win Htein (Purdue, PWD), U Ba Min (UC Berkeley, RU, MU, Mathematics and Astronomy) and Percy Maung Maung (Standford, Navy).

 Sixth Buddhist Council

 - The Sixth Buddhist Council ended after reaffirming the Tipitaka and selected CommentariesRUBC